Endegna

-Endegna (Amharic: እንደኛ), previously known as Yegna (የኛ), is an Ethiopian five-piece girl group, originated in Addis Ababa.
+Endegna (Amharic: እንደኛ), previously known as Yegna (የኛ), was an Ethiopian five-piece girl group, originated in Addis Ababa.
 The group gained prominence after releasing two singles, "Abet" (2013) and "Taitu" (2014).
 Their earlier lyrical contents reference female empowerment and opposition towards violence against women.
 After the successful hit "Fikir" in 2019, the group sought solo career, starting from Rahel Getu.
 They were once reunited with the promotional song "Yeabay Zemen Lijoch" for the Grand Ethiopian Renaissance Dam in 2020.
 However, they resumed solo career afterward.

 Their legacy contributed the formation of new teen vocal group called Yegna.
 They debut a television show Yegna: The Story Of All of Us in 2019.

 History

 2013–15: Formation and early years

 The 5-member group was formed in April 2013 as part of the internationally funded Girl Hub scheme, which also operates in Nigeria and Rwanda.
 The group members are Teref Kassahun (nicknamed Melat) Lemlem Hailemichael (Mimi), Zebiba Girma (Emuye), Eyerusalem Kelemework (Sara) and Rahel Getu (Lemlem).
 Each member of the group has a different stage persona and nickname.
 Melat's character is that of the city girly princess, Mimi's that of the tough swaggering streetwise girl, Emuye is the vivacious music-lover, Sara the quiet studious one and Lemlem the steady maternal type.